Ling Liong Sik: Najib Razak defamation case

-On 16 March 2018, Ling Liong Sik has failed to strike out the suit filed by Najib.
+On 16 March 2018, Ling failed to strike out the suit filed by Najib.
 Kuala Lumpur High Court judge Justice Nor Bee Arifin said the matter should go on trial to see whether Najib has the legal standing in the suit.

-On 22 May 2018, Najib has withdrawn his defamation suit against Ling Liong Sik over the alleged misuse of public funds.
+On 22 May 2018, Najib withdrew his defamation suit against Ling Liong Sik over the alleged misuse of public funds.
 Ling's lawyer Ranjit Singh told reporters after meeting High Court judicial commissioner Goon Siew Chye in chambers that Najib decided to withdraw the suit against his client and the court ordered him to pay a RM25,000 in costs.

+Personal life and death

+Ling was married to Toh Puan Ong Ee Nah and had two sons.

+Ling died in Kuala Lumpur on 4 April 2026, at the age of 82.